The ‘Rich’ Social Media

 - Wishing And Hoping: Blue-headed Vireo.
 Joy finds its way to our home in the version of a small, chatty bird.

 - Happy Independence (The Vegan Way).
 Celebrating your own freedom shouldn’t require the oppression of another.

 - School Garden Update: Summer’izing.
 The school garden gets put to bed for a long

 2016 Top Posts

-Targeted ads get removed from post, decreasing ‘clutter’ and increasing content focus.
-A life of running a school, tending a vegetable garden, birding in the off-times, and generally being outdoors and learning about our world continues as usual.
+Targeted ads are removed from the site, decreasing clutter and increasing content focus.
+A life of running a school, tending a vegetable garden, birding in the off-times, and generally being outdoors and learning about our world continues uninterrupted.

 - A New Year: Looking Up, Looking Back, and Plugging In.
 A catch up after a longish absence from blogging (but not from living).